 Phishing attacks begin with an email, phone call, SMS message, social media post, or the like that seems to be from a reputable source.
 From here, the attacker may have all sorts of end goals, such as tricking the victim into offering up account information, making a PayPal transfer, downloading disguised malware, and so on.

 Let’s look at a common example.
-The victim gets an email or text message from what appears to be their bank.
+An attacker gets ahold of a victim’s email address or phone number.
+Then, the victim gets an email or text message from what appears to be their bank.
 The phishing message mentions an expiring special offer, suspected identity theft, or similar, and asks the victim to log in to their bank account.
 It links to a mock login webpage, and the victim unwittingly gives the attacker their login credentials.

 The attack in this example, like most phishing attacks, carefully creates a sense of urgency that fools the victim into lowering their guard instead of taking time to consider whether the message is suspicious.
 That may be more easily said than done, however, as there are quite a few tricks in the attacker’s playbook.